-Saathiya Actress Devoleena Bhattacharjee Releases Her First Album; Dedicates It To Her Kanhaji!
+Saathiya Actress Devoleena Bhattacharjee Releases Her First Album; Dedicates It To Kanhaji!

-Devoleena Bhattacharjee, who rose to fame with her role Gopi Bahu from Saath Nibhana Saathiya, had recently made an announcement of her first album.
+Devoleena Bhattacharjee, who rose to fame with her role Gopi Bahu from Saath Nibhana Saathiya, had recently made an announcement regarding her first album.

 The actress wrote, "When devotion took shelter in music, the world got a new reason to croon his glory.
 I joyously present to you a rendition celebrating his glory. #janmasthamispecial #Sarthakfilmsentertainment #Onboardfilms #Musicisdevotion😊🙏🏻😇."

 Today (August 14), on the occasion Krishna Janmastami, the actress released the album that is dedicated to her Kanhaji (Lord Krishna).
-It has to be recalled that on the show as well, the actress was a devotee of Lord Krishna!
+It has to be recalled that the actress was a devotee of Lord Krishna, on the show as well!

 Sharing the video and the YouTube link of the song, Devoleena wrote, "On this auspicious day of janmasthmi i am releasing my first album dedicated to my kanhaji."